Massage Therapy License Requirements 2019

 Almost every state that requires a massage license requires that the applicant has passed a massage licensing or certification exam.
 The purpose of these exams is ensure that the applicant has at least entry-level competency.

 The MBLEx is the current industry standard licensing exam and is accepted by all of these states.
-Find out more about the MBLEx.
+Find out answers to MBLEx FAQ here.
 You can also check out the Federation of State Massage Therapy Boards (FSMTB) website for additional information.